 The IUCD is a safe and effective method of contraception.
-Although use in the UK has increased in recent years, only 6% of contraceptive users aged 16-49 years currently use an IUCD.
-There are 150 million users of the IUCD worldwide.
-The majority are in China.
-They are ideal for a woman in her forties, with children.
-Evidence suggests that the latest banded copper IUCDs are better than the COCP and as effective as reversible sterilisation.
+Evidence suggests that the latest banded copper IUCDs are better than the COC pill and as effective as reversible sterilisation.

 IUCDs have a monofilament thread to permit checking of presence and to allow removal.

 - Fertilisation is prevented by the effect of copper on ova and sperm.

 - Reduced penetration by sperm due to the effect of copper on cervical mucus.

 - Endometrial inflammatory reaction giving an anti-implantation effect.

 Intrauterine contraceptive benefits

 - Can be used for emergency contraception.